Peripheral Artery Disease (PAD)

 For moderate to severe PAD, minimally invasive endovascular procedures restore blood flow without the need for open surgery.
 Most are performed as day surgery under local or light sedation:

-• Bypass: grafting a vein or synthetic graft bypasses the blocked segment to restore blood flow to the foot
+• Surgical Bypass (Lower Limb Arterial Bypass): grafting a vein or synthetic graft bypasses the blocked segment to restore blood flow to the foot.

 Concerned About Your Risk of Arterial Disease?